Meti51/LivingRoom/README.txt

     For Linux Users
     ----------------
-    1. Locate src directory and execute this command on command line: javac server/StartServer.java This will compile the source code to executable
+    1. Locate src directory and execute this command on command line: javac server/server_main/StartServer.java This will compile the source code to executable.
+You need only compile once.

-    2. Then run server using command: java server/StartServer ./filepath i.e. file path of the registered clients list.
+    2. Then run server using command: java server/server_main/StartServer ./filepath i.e. file path of the registered clients list.
             [This file has to match the format of Programming Assignment specifications].